The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 • In 1893, Lottie Pickford was born.
 Sister to early Hollywood icon Mary Pickford, Lottie also went into acting.
 She was named for her mother, Charlotte.

 In the late 1800s, the baby name Lottie – as well as the name Charlotte – was common.
 The US Social Security Administration reports name popularity data from 1880 onward.
-And while numbers from those early years are less than reliable, it appears that Lottie was more popular than Charlotte in at least some of those years.
+And while numbers from those early years are less reliable, it appears that Lottie was more popular than Charlotte in at least some of those years.

 LOTTIE MOON